GiovanniAngelini/Angelini-and-Costantini-2025-ANOR-/README.md

 - LogLik_TPAR: Computes the log-likelihood function of the SETPAR model.
 - FILTER_TPAR_FORECAST: Provides one-step-ahead forecast estimation for the SETPAR model.
 - LogLik_P: Computes the log-likelihood function of the Poisson model.
-- Results_Hearthquakes_Forecasting: Prints the forecasting results and plots the predictions.
+- Results_Hearthquakes_Forecasting: Prints the forecasting results and plots the predictions of Section 4.1.
+- Results_Temperature_Forecasting: Prints the forecasting results and plots the predictions of Section 4.2.

 Data:
 The dataset Hearthquakes.txt consists of historical earthquake occurrences used for model estimation and forecasting.
+The dataset Temperature_cities.txt consists of historical temperatures used for model estimation and forecasting.

 Output:
 - Forecasting performance criteria